There are three key components of being an AXP supervisor:

 Exercising Direct Supervision

 To be an AXP supervisor, you must have direct supervision over your candidate.
-You are responsible for your candidate’s work on a daily basis and have the professional knowledge to certify that the work performed meets the necessary standards.
+You are responsible for your candidate’s work on a daily basis and have the professional knowledge to certify that the work performed meets an architect’s standard of care.

 Direct supervision can occur through face-to-face contact or remote communication, as long as you maintain responsibility for the candidate’s work.